 She is a wife. mother, and grandmother to five awesome boys and lives with her husband in the Caledonia area.

 Julie Wynalda, True Vine Creations

 Whether the project is a simple remodel of a living room or has the complexity of a new build, Julie’s unique sense of style brings a fresh approach to any project.
 She believes that design should be driven by creativity, individuality, and a genuine sense of humor.
-Julie’s love for design is evident as she works diligently to meet the needs of each client.
+Julie’s love for design is evident as she works diligently to meet the needs of each client producing both current and timeless interiors.
 Incorporating one’s dreams and desires while paying close attention to detail is what sets Julie’s work apart; design is in her DNA.